gitlablover/Project-of-DataScience1/README.md

 # Project-of-DataScience1
-A small data training on a dataset of airline Including classifacation on the dataset.
+Decision tree, sklearning
+On a small dataset about airline.
+Classifaction task.